gauravshankarcan/prom-snow/README.md

 ## Summary

 That was lot of info, but once you have built it, It will have long-term benefits of being able to integrate alerting in your existing servicenow incident process flow.

+Any labels set on the prometheus alerts are passed onto the webhook body, similar to `alert=servicenow`, you can set additional labels like description / short_description / owner etc, and pass it to the webhook and set it using the create function on to the ITSM record.